fmacias/FIFO-Task-Queue/Components/FifoTaskQueue/README.md

 It implements the Observer Pattern applied to the Tasks for Logging and possible monitoring issues.

-Once a Task observation has been finalized, a callback to the Target object with the Observe its sent.
+Once a Task observation has been finalized, a callback to the Target object its Observer is sent.
 This observer provides also the processing state of the observer and access to its Task as well.

 The Task processor can be crated from the GUI Synchronization context to interact with the GUI Controls and from the current arbitrary Synchronization Context from witch it was created.